 Ideally all structures should be situated within previously transformed areas.
 If this is not achievable due to design constraints then the positioning of structures has to be done in conjunction with a biodiversity specialist to avoid unnecessary destruction of protected species and important habitats.
-The loss of some natural vegetation, although undesirable, is not likely to have a large negative impact due to the fact that the vegetation type is well conserved and hence categorised as Least Concern.

 With the appropriate mitigation, as described in mitigation measures, the impact of the operating infrastructure on all components of the terrestrial ecology of the site could be reduced to a low level.
-There are, however, also some potential impacts that are associated with the construction phase; these are listed along with appropriate mitigation measures Table 4.
+There are, however, also some potential impacts that are associated with the construction phase; these are listed along with appropriate mitigation measures in Table 4.1 & Table 4.2.
 Not all impacts associated with the construction phase can be mitigated.
 Little can practically be done to reduce the noise and the disturbance associated with the construction phase.
 However, this phase of the development should be fairly short-lived and the impacts transient.

 The greatest uncertainty regarding the development, perhaps, is the potential for trophic ripple effects.
-Predators such as raptors and large carnivores such as jackal and caracal may avoid the area, which may affect the abundance of prey species which in turn may impact vegetation dynamics and herbivory patterns as well as the abundance of other small vertebrates.
+Predators such as raptors and large carnivores such as jackal and caracal may avoid the area, which may affect the abundance of prey species which in turn may impact vegetation dynamics and herbivoury patterns as well as the abundance of other small vertebrates.
 However, the extent and manner to which this is likely to occur is not well known and requires further investigation and research to clarify these aspects.
-Apart from keeping disturbance levels and human activity at the site to a minimum, there is little that can be done to reduce to the possibility of this impact, as in the long-term, it is most likely to be related to the presence of the people & vehicles themselves.
+Apart from keeping disturbance levels and human activity at the site to a minimum, there is little that can be done to reduce the possibility of this impact, as in the long-term, it is most likely to be related to the presence of the people & vehicles themselves.
 Although further research might clarify the matter, this effect is difficult to quantify since the density of top predators is naturally low.
 Furthermore, research at a single site is unlikely to yield useful information and an integrated research effort involving several developments would probably be the most fruitful approach.